-All coin collectors want to show off their coin collections to other collectors and friends.
+Coin collectors like to show off their coin collections to other collectors and friends.
 At the same time, it is possible that your actions and displays may be harming your coins.
 Here are seven ways that coin collectors can ruin their coins without even knowing it.
-I've even seen expert coin dealers spitting on their coins.
+I've even seen expert coin dealers spitting on their coins without even knowing it.

 01 of 07